 We also had some great BBQ chicken from a local vendor on Reduit Beach.
 It came with a delicious concoction that I was think was salted cod and green bananas with mayonnaise.
 Which sounds disgusting but was really good!
 We ate it on the beach 🙂 $10

 Saving the best til last!
 Another fantastic, cheap and local eatery was Golden Taste in Gros Islet.
-Recommended by one of the Jus’ Sail crew, we tried this place for lunch one day and were blown away by how delicious everything was!
+Recommended by one of the Jus’ Sail crew on our amazing day of sailing, we tried this place for lunch one day and were blown away by how delicious everything was!
 I highly recommend both the ribs and the garlic shrimp!!! $20

 So, overall the food and drinks in St Lucia were very good.
 We had more good meals than bad.
 I think I was just not prepared for how expensive the touristy places would be.
 Also, living in Chicago, I’m spoiled with how many truly excellent restaurants there are.
 I’m used to paying these sorts of prices, but for better food, decor and service.